 Many roads go through Mount Douglas Park including Cedar Hill Road, Cordova Bay Road and Ash Road.
 To get to the summit you drive up Churchill Drive, which is off Cedar Hill Road.
 The road access gates are closed daily until noon (and all day on long weekends), so you’ll have to plan ahead to admire the beautiful views in your vehicle.

 The mountain top is accessed by Churchill Drive which is located by the intersection of Shelbourne Street and Cedar Hill Road.
 Mount Douglas Beach is at the northeast edge of the park at 4550 Cordova Bay Road.
-(Note: The road up has been made “pedestrian only” from 12:00 pm until the evening every day of the year.
-It is also sometimes closed completely for the entire day at peak times including certain days over the Christmas holidays.)
+(Note: The road up does not open until 12:00 pm daily.
+It is also sometimes closed completely for the entire day at peak times including holiday weekends.)

 Mount Doug Park is close to 188 hectares or 1.88 square kilometres in size and the mountain peak is about 213 metres or 710 feet high.
 It’s fairly big for an urban mountain and can be seen from far away.
 From the top, it offers 360-degree views of the region.